Aquarius Tote Bag

 Our quality crafted Tote Bags are hand sewn in America using durable, yet lightweight, poly poplin fabric.
 All seams and stress points are double stitched for durability.
-Available in 13" x 13", 16" x 16" and 18" x 18" variations, the tote bags are washable, feature original artwork on both sides and a sturdy 1" wide cotton webbing strap for comfortably carrying over your shoulder.
+They are washable, feature original artwork on both sides and a sturdy 1" wide cotton webbing strap for comfortably carrying over your shoulder.

 Digital, art, colors, zodiac